jfcaetano/ESA-Vanadium-Yield/README.md

 - **Test MAE**: Mean absolute error on the test set for each catalyst type.
 - **Test RMSE**: Root mean squared error on the test set, reflecting the overall prediction error for each catalyst type.

-### 3. **Feature Importance Opt Model**
+### 3. **Feature Importance RF/GGB Opt Model**
 This sheet provides an analysis of **feature importance** for the optimized models.
 Feature importance refers to the relative contribution of each feature (e.g., molecular descriptors, reaction conditions) to the model's predictions.
 The higher the importance score, the more significant that feature is in driving the model’s predictions.
+This data is presented in Figure 11 of the manuscript.

 #### Key Columns:
 - **Feature**: The name of the feature or descriptor used in the model (e.g., molecular descriptors like molecular weight, bond count, or reaction conditions like temperature, solvent type).